 - Make sure your gutters and downspouts are cleaned out.
 If your home has gutters they can help to collect and divert water away from your home’s foundation and entry points.
 But in order for the gutters to do their job they need to be clean so water can flow.
 If they are clogged the water will back up, running over the edges and they won’t do much to help.

-- Point your downspouts away from your home.
+- Direct your downspouts away from your home.
 You can ensure that water adequately goes away from your home using downspouts and/or diverters.
 These keep water away from your foundation and entry points, reducing the likelihood of water intrusion.
 How far is far enough?
 The Seattle Times recommends that “downspouts need to be extended away from the home a minimum of four feet, with six being preferred.”

 - Sump pumps are useful for spots where water flows and collects.
 If you are in an area like Southwest Florida then you know the combination of heavy rains and low ground elevation can cause flooding around your home very quickly.
 If you have an area of your home or yard that is prone to flooding then a sump pump can be a good way to move water away from your home.
 In states with basements sump pumps can help reduce the amount of water in your basement.
 Like anything involving electrical power and water make sure that you are safely using the sump pump.